Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Summary

-We have investigated some systematic errors that can account for this discrepancy in amplitude, such as the effect of magnification bias caused by weak gravitational lensing and catastrophic photo-$z$ errors which were found to have no notable improvement over the detected tension of cross-correlation amplitude $A$.
-We also examined the effect of shifting the estimated median redshift of HELP galaxies and concluded that a lower effective median redshift can increase the estimated value of amplitude $A$, suggesting that the HELP catalogue may be shallower than expected, however, we do not have any evidence that redshifts in the HELP catalogue are systematically overestimated.
+Though, a significance of the deviation for the MV lensing map is not very high, especially for NGP and SGP Part-1 fields, in all cases the amplitude is biased towards lower values suggesting that there is some systematic error in the analysis.
+To check it we have investigated some systematic errors that can account for this deviation, such as the effect of magnification bias caused by weak gravitational lensing and catastrophic photo-$z$ errors which were found to have no notable improvement over the detected tension of cross-correlation amplitude $A$.
+We also examined the effect of shifting the estimated median redshift of HELP galaxies and concluded that a lower effective median redshift can increase the estimated value of amplitude $A$, suggesting that the HELP catalogue may be shallower than expected.
+However, the amount of shift required to remove the observed tension on the amplitude of cross-correlation, i.e.~20-25\,\% of the median redshift, is much larger than the potential offset related with photometric redshift errors, i.e.~5\,\% of the median.
+We also found out that variations across the fields in magnitude limits of the catalogue caused by photometric calibration errors has no significant effect on the cross-correlation amplitude.

-A possible contribution to the difference in the value of the amplitude can come from photometric calibration error, which may be important when different surveys are combined as it is with the HELP catalogue.
-Significant change in the amplitude $A$ may be also caused by relatively large errors of photometric redshifts which may shift the peak as well as broaden the redshift distribution.

-Assuming that the above-mentioned systematics cannot explain the observed lower value of the amplitude, we can also interpret it as a result of deviation from predictions of General Relativity and a hint towards some theories of Modified Gravity which predict a weaker effect of gravity than normal.
-To better understand and determine whether the results presented here are of systematic, astrophysical, or cosmological origins and to improve constraints from cross-correlation studies, the most relevant will be data from forthcoming galaxy surveys such as the Vera C. Rubin Observatory or Euclid satellite as well as future CMB lensing measurements.
+To conclude, the amplitude turned out to be robust with respect to all studied systematic errors.
+Only in the case of using SZ-deproj lensing map do we observe stronger cross-correlations and higher amplitude which is then consistent with one for all fields except the NGP field, which shows a weaker correlation than for MV map.
+These disparities can be explained by differences between MV and SZ-deproj lensing maps, however, it also shows that we need a more robust estimation of the CMB lensing map for cross-correlation studies.
+We can expect that forthcoming CMB experiments and galaxy surveys will allow us to perform more robust and precise cross-correlation measurements in the future.